NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Antibiotics work best in children who have symptoms that suggest their middle ear infection is caused by bacteria (see above).
 If a child doesn't have these symptoms, there are good reasons to not give them antibiotics right away, and instead only use them if the earache doesn't improve or even gets worse after two or three days.
 Sometimes doctors write a prescription for antibiotics after making the diagnosis, and ask the parents of the sick child to wait before picking the antibiotics up from a pharmacy.
 In the meantime, the child is given painkillers and, if necessary, something to reduce fever.

 This “watchful waiting” approach avoids the possible side effects of antibiotics and doesn't have any long-term disadvantages.
-Studies have looked into whether this kind of approach leads to more complications or recurrences of middle ear infections.
-But this was not found to be the case.
+Studies have shown that this kind of approach doesn’t lead to more complications or recurrences of middle ear infections.

 If this approach is taken, it is important to carefully monitor the child’s symptoms and stay in contact with the doctor.
 That way you can react appropriately if the infection doesn't get better or if it gets worse.